0xch4z/hackintosh/README.md

 ## SMBIOS

-As this is a Coffee Log processor with the Z370 chipset, the Product name is "iMac (Retina 5K, 27-inch, 2019)" (`iMac19,1`).
+As this is a Coffee Lake processor with the Z370 chipset, the Product name is "iMac (Retina 5K, 27-inch, 2019)" (`iMac19,1`).

 ## Reference